 Enduro Sponsor maintains a \$500 million senior secured credit agreement, which provides for revolving loans.
-Borrowings under the revolving credit facility have a maturity date of December 1, 2015 and bear interest at the applicable LIBOR rate, plus applicable margins ranging from 1.75% to 2.75%, or at a base rate, plus applicable margins ranging from 0.75% to 1.75%.
-The base rate is calculated as the highest of (a) the prime rate, (b) the federal funds effective rate plus 0.5%, and (c) the one-month LIBOR plus 1%.
+Borrowings under the revolving credit facility have a maturity date of December 1, 2015 and bear interest at the applicable LIBOR rate, plus applicable margins ranging from 1.75% to 2.75%, or at a base rate, based upon the greatest of (a) the Prime Rate, (b) the Federal Funds Rate plus 0.5%, and (c) LIBOR plus 1%, plus applicable margins ranging from 0.75% to 1.75%.

-As of October 10, 2011, total borrowings under Enduro Sponsor's revolving credit facility were \$232 million.
+As of September 12, 2011, total borrowings under Enduro Sponsor's revolving credit facility were \$236 million.
 For the first half of 2011, the weighted average interest rate was approximately 3.2%.
 The current borrowings under the revolving credit facility were incurred to fund the acquisition of the Acquired Properties.
 Affiliates of certain of the underwriters participating in this offering are lenders under Enduro Sponsor's senior secured credit agreement and will receive a substantial portion of the proceeds from this offering pursuant to the repayment of a portion of the borrowings thereunder.
 Please read "Underwriting - FINRA Rules."